Barelvi movement: Sufi tradition

 Sufism is a fundamental aspect of this movement.
 Imam Ahmad Raza Khan Barelvi was part of the Qadri tariqa and pledged bay'ah (allegiance) to Sayyid Shah Al ur-Rasul Marehrawi."Sufi Ritual: The Parallel Universe" (2000) Ahmad Raza Khan Barelvi instructed his followers in Sufi beliefs and practices.
 Traditional Sufi practices, such as devotion to Muhammad and the veneration of walis, remain an integral part of the movementCarl W. Ernst (2010).
 "The Cambridge Companion to Muhammad" (which defended the Sufi status quo in South Asia.
-They was at the forefront of defending Sufi doctrines such as the celebration of the birth of Prophet Muhammad and tawassul.
+They were at the forefront of defending Sufi doctrines, such as the celebration of the birth of Muhammad and tawassul.

-The wider Ahle Sunnat Wal jamaat Barelvi movement was sustained and connected through thousands of Sufi Urs festivals at Dargahs/shrines in south Asia, as well as in the Britain and other parts.
+The wider Ahle Sunnat Wal jamaat Barelvi movement was sustained and connected through thousands of Sufi Urs festivals at Dargahs/shrines in south Asia, as well as in the Britain and elsewhere.

 Ahmad Raza Khan Qadri and many Sunni scholars countered Deobandi, Ahl-i Hadith and Wahabi hardliners which resulted in the institutionalization of diverse Sufi movements in many countries of the world.

 Presence

-India

-It defends a more traditional South Asian version of the faith centered on the practices of Sufi mysticism.
+Barelvi demographics are more than 200 million around the world.
+The Barelvi movement is spread across the globe with millions of followers, thousands of mosques, institutions and organizations in South Asia, parts of Africa and Europe, the United Kingdom and the United States.